nextflow-io/nf-co2footprint/README.md

 > Electricity Maps (2025).
 2024 Yearly Carbon Intensity Data (Version January 27, 2025).
 > Electricity Maps. [https://www.electricitymaps.com](https://www.electricitymaps.com)

 You are free to use, share, and adapt the data under the terms of the ODbL.
-For more details and attribution requirements, see the [NOTICE](./NOTICE) file.
+For more details and attribution requirements, see the [NOTICE](https://github.com/nextflow-io/nf-co2footprint/blob/master/NOTICE) file.

 ### CPU data

 This project uses data about CPUs from [WikiChip](https://en.wikichip.org/wiki/WikiChip) under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.

 > **WikiChip: CPU Data**
 > WikiChip LLC (2025).
-CPU data including thermal design power (TDP) (Version June 20, 2025).
+CPU Data including Thermal Design Power (TDP) (Version June 20, 2025).
 > WikiChip. [https://en.wikichip.org/wiki/WikiChip](https://en.wikichip.org/wiki/WikiChip)

 You are free to use, share, and adapt the data under the terms of the CC BY-NC-SA 4.0.
-For more details and attribution requirements, see the [NOTICE](./NOTICE) file.
+For more details and attribution requirements, see the [NOTICE](https://github.com/nextflow-io/nf-co2footprint/blob/master/NOTICE) file.